OpenEvalProject/evals/manuscripts/elife-68047/v1/manuscript.md

 ### Affiliations

 1. Department of Pediatrics and Center for Human Genomics and Precision Medicine, University of Wisconsin School of Medicine and Public Health Madison, WI United States
-2. https://ror.org/04a9tmd77 Department of Genetics and Genomic Sciences, Icahn School of Medicine at Mount Sinai New York, NY United States
+2. Department of Genetics and Genomic Sciences, Icahn School of Medicine at Mount Sinai New York, NY United States ([ROR:04a9tmd77](https://ror.org/04a9tmd77))
-3. https://ror.org/04a9tmd77 Department of Pediatrics, Icahn School of Medicine at Mount Sinai New York, NY United States
+3. Department of Pediatrics, Icahn School of Medicine at Mount Sinai New York, NY United States ([ROR:04a9tmd77](https://ror.org/04a9tmd77))
-4. https://ror.org/04a9tmd77 Mindich Child Health and Development Institute, Icahn School of Medicine at Mount Sinai New York, NY United States
+4. Mindich Child Health and Development Institute, Icahn School of Medicine at Mount Sinai New York, NY United States ([ROR:04a9tmd77](https://ror.org/04a9tmd77))
-5. https://ror.org/00wm07d60 Department of Metabolism and Nutritional Programming, Van Andel Institute Grand Rapids, MI United States
+5. Department of Metabolism and Nutritional Programming, Van Andel Institute Grand Rapids, MI United States ([ROR:00wm07d60](https://ror.org/00wm07d60))
-6. https://ror.org/00t9vx427 Children’s Medical Center Research Institute, University of Texas Southwestern Medical Center Dallas, TX United States
+6. Children’s Medical Center Research Institute, University of Texas Southwestern Medical Center Dallas, TX United States ([ROR:00t9vx427](https://ror.org/00t9vx427))
-7. https://ror.org/0575yy874 Department of Pediatrics, Nijmegen Center for Mitochondrial Disorders, Radboud University Medical Center Nijmegen Netherlands
+7. Department of Pediatrics, Nijmegen Center for Mitochondrial Disorders, Radboud University Medical Center Nijmegen Netherlands ([ROR:0575yy874](https://ror.org/0575yy874))
-8. https://ror.org/04a9tmd77 Department of Radiology, Icahn School of Medicine at Mount Sinai New York, NY United States
+8. Department of Radiology, Icahn School of Medicine at Mount Sinai New York, NY United States ([ROR:04a9tmd77](https://ror.org/04a9tmd77))
-9. https://ror.org/006w34k90 Howard Hughes Medical Institute Chevy Chase, MD United States
+9. Howard Hughes Medical Institute Chevy Chase, MD United States ([ROR:006w34k90](https://ror.org/006w34k90))
-10. https://ror.org/03r0ha626 Department of Biochemistry, University of Utah Salt Lake City, UT United States
+10. Department of Biochemistry, University of Utah Salt Lake City, UT United States ([ROR:03r0ha626](https://ror.org/03r0ha626))

 † Corresponding author

 ## Abstract

 Malonyl-CoA-acyl carrier protein transacylase (MCAT) is an enzyme involved in mitochondrial fatty acid synthesis (mtFAS) and catalyzes the transfer of the malonyl moiety of malonyl-CoA to the mitochondrial acyl carrier protein (ACP).
-Previously, we showed that loss-of-function of mtFAS genes, including Mcat , is associated with severe loss of electron transport chain (ETC) complexes in mouse immortalized skeletal myoblasts (Nowinski et al., 2020).
+Previously, we showed that loss-of-function of mtFAS genes, including Mcat, is associated with severe loss of electron transport chain (ETC) complexes in mouse immortalized skeletal myoblasts (Nowinski et al., 2020).
 Here, we report a proband presenting with hypotonia, failure to thrive, nystagmus, and abnormal brain MRI findings.
-Using whole exome sequencing, we identified biallelic variants in MCAT .
+Using whole exome sequencing, we identified biallelic variants in MCAT.
 Protein levels for NDUFB8 and COXII, subunits of complex I and IV respectively, were markedly reduced in lymphoblasts and fibroblasts, as well as SDHB for complex II in fibroblasts.
 ETC enzyme activities were decreased in parallel.
 Re-expression of wild-type MCAT rescued the phenotype in patient fibroblasts.
 This is the first report of a patient with MCAT pathogenic variants and combined oxidative phosphorylation deficiency.

 ## Introduction